Interior Designer Elkhart Goshen Indiana

 We began our home 25 years ago and have tried to make decisions based on the following priorities (I mean, who wants to create a space that only checks off one box?)

 1. Create a home for making memories that respects the history and architectural footprint of the property (you can read all about that here),

 2. Provide a loving place for our children to discover who they are and embrace it by fearlessly being themselves (Psalm 139:14), because when you know who you are you know your value.

 3. Provide a place to cultivate learning and discovery (Proverbs 22:6, Proverbs 4:13), because this world and our lives are a beautiful gift from God.

 4. Provide a place where we could sense God's presence and be refreshed (John 14:23 & Romans 1:20), because we live in a fallen world and we need a safe place to regain our balance.

-5. Provide extended living space for opportunities to create and share hospitality (Hebrews 13:16). because we live in the original 'tiny' house and wanted to expand it according to our point of view.
+5. Provide extended living space for opportunities to create and share hospitality (Hebrews 13:16). because we live in the original 'tiny' house and wanted to expand it according to our point of view and values.